 Understanding Black Hair Culture: a review of Emma Dabiri’s “Don’t Touch My Hair”

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 Emma Dabiri’s part memoir part scholarly investigation of African hair culture in and outside of African countries is close to my research heart.
-I have always been fascinated by female hair and … Continue reading
+I have always been fascinated by female hair and beauty and the culture around it.
+So much so, that I wrote my master’s thesis on Black hair.
+Female hair and beauty are … Continue reading

 Roxane Gay Live at the Open Air Literatur Festival in Zurich 2019